synesthesiam/voice2json/docs/recipes.md

 * [Source Code](https://github.com/synesthesiam/voice2json/tree/master/recipes/timers)

 A common task for voice assistants is to set timers.
-Here, we demonsrate a "simple" timer that supports a single timer that's less than 10 hours in one second increments:
+Here, we demonstrate a "simple" timer that supports a single timer that's less than 10 hours in one second increments:

 ```
 [SetTimer]